-A well-traveled guest conductor, Aquino constantly enjoys engagements around the world.
-Recent appearances include the 2018 New Year’s concert with the Philharmonishes Staatsorchester Mainz in Germany, Fiesta Latina concert with the Saarländisches Staatsorchester in Germany, the National Symphony Orchestra of Costa Rica, Camerata Washington Heights in New York, Alfredo Saint Malo Festival Orchestra in Panama, FIU Opera Theater in Miami, Filarmónica Boca del Rio in Mexico, Youth Orchestra of the Americas, Festival Sembrando Talentos in Uruguay, among others.
-Aquino was selected as Music Director by the acclaimed Italian tenors Il Volo for concerts in the Dominican Republic and Mexico.
+A sought-after guest conductor known for his “moving, absorbing and robust performances,” Darwin enjoys regular engagements around the world, including the Philharmonishes Staatsorchester Mainz in Germany, Saarländisches Staatsorchester in Germany, National Symphony Orchestra of Costa Rica, ADCA Symphony Orchestra in New York, Filarmónica Boca del Rio in Mexico, Palm Beach Symphony Orchestra, Alfredo Saint Malo Festival Orchestra in Panama, FIU Symphony Orchestra in Miami, and the Youth Orchestra of the Americas, among others.
+Aquino was also selected as Music Director by the world acclaimed Italian tenors Il Volo, for concert tours in Mexico and the Dominican Republic.

-Deeply interested in music education and social transformation through classical music, Aquino previously held posts as Director of the National Conservatory of Music, Music Director of the National Youth Symphony Orchestra and Artistic Director of “El Sistema”, in his homeland the Dominican Republic.
-Maestro Jose Antonio Abreu, founder of the world-known Venezuelan Sistema, referred to Aquino as “a great conductor, excellent composer and eminent violinist.
-A pioneer for classical music”.
-He was awarded for his service to the youth with the Hildegard Behrens Young Artist Prize and the Arts Advocacy Award, both in the United States.
+As a passionate advocate of social change through classical music, Darwin worked closely for many years with Gustavo Dudamel in Venezuela and previously held posts as Artistic Director of El Sistema, Director of the National Conservatory of Music and Music Director of the National Youth Symphony Orchestra, in his homeland the Dominican Republic.
+Maestro Jose Antonio Abreu, founder of the world-known Venezuelan Sistema, referred to Darwin as “a great conductor, excellent composer and eminent violinist.
+A pioneer for classical music.”
+Darwin was awarded for his service to the youth with the Hildegard Behrens Young Artist Prize and the Arts Advocacy Award, both in the United States.

 Aquino studied composition at the Conservatoire National du Strasbourg in France with Italian maestro Ivan Fedele and served as composer in residence for the National Symphony Orchestra of the Dominican Republic.
 During his career he has received the Musici Mojanesi Composition Prize in Italy, three National Composition Prizes and two Academic Composition Prizes in the Dominican Republic.